camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

 * Support for Java 13
-* Support for Wildfly Application Server 17 / 18
+* Support for WildFly Application Server 17 / 18
 * End of Support for Java 7
 * End of Support for JBoss Application Server 7
 * End of Support for JBoss EAP 6.1 / 6.2 / 6.3
-* End of Support for Wildfly Application Server 8.2
+* End of Support for WildFly Application Server 8.2
 * End of Support for Oracle 10
 * End of Support for PostgreSQL 9.1 / 9.3
 * End of Support for DB2 9.7 / 10.1